 Not all coffee is created equal — some methods of delivery will provide more taste and caffeine than others.
 There are also different tips and tricks you can apply to get more of the caffeine out of the bean and into the cup during the brewing process.

-And if you’d like to know how to defend yourself from the assailants of our faith, check out this article I wrote around about this time last year.
+And if you’d like to know how to defend yourself from the assailants of our faith, check out this article I wrote.

 Throw Out the Instant